mohnish-sharma/processing-snake-game/README.md

 # processing-snake-game

-This is a simple Snake game implemented in Processing using Java.
+This is a simple Snake game implemented through the [Processing IDE](https://processing.org) using Java.
 The game features a grid-based environment where the player controls a snake to eat food and grow in size, while avoiding collisions with the boundaries of the grid and the snake's own body.

 ## Table of Contents